dschmitz2017/FOD/doc/administration_and_usage/freertr/008-flowpec.md

 #### local example rules to install in Flowspec Database

+Here is an example of a manually defined policy-map.
+It can be used with Flowspec by applying the flowspec-advert (see above).

 ```
 access-list rule1
  sequence 10 deny 6 15.10.10.1 255.255.255.255 123-129 20.20.20.1 255.255.255.255 200-400